 Kindergarten is a special time and place in the life of a young child.
 Saskatoon Public Schools are open to all children and dedicated to embracing every student in a safe and welcoming environment.
 We understand the importance of early learning and literacy.
-Our Kindergarten classes are small to encourage individualized education.
-Our Literacy for Life initiative includes a strong literacy component in Kindergarten.
+Our Kindergarten classes are small to encourage individualized education and include a strong literacy component in Kindergarten.
 When it comes to supporting literacy, Saskatoon Public Schools is a leader!
-We offer French Immersion Kindergarten in eight of our elementary schools.
+We offer French Immersion Kindergarten in nine of our elementary schools.

-If your child will be five years old by January 31, 2020, your child can start Kindergarten in September 2019.
+If your child will be five years old by January 31, 2021, your child can start Kindergarten in September 2020.
 To choose the right English or French Immersion Kindergarten for your child, we invite you to bring your child to visit our Kindergarten classes, tour our schools and meet our teachers.
-Most schools hold kindergarten open house events during January each year.

 Find our registration form and additional information about registering your child for school here.